John Moore (Lord Mayor): Biography

-As his elder brother, also called Charles, was expected to inherit the family estates, as second son, John Moore was expected to make his own way in the world.
+His elder brother, also called Charles, was expected to inherit the family estates.
+So as the second son, John Moore was expected to make his own way in the world.
 He, and subsequent generations of younger sons, went to London to make a living as merchants.
 John Moore was active in the lead business, then in trade with East India, and became Master of the Grocer's Company.

 Originally he was a non-conformist, but after entering the Church of England he was able to take a seat as alderman for Walbrook.
 He was knighted in 1672, and elected Sheriff of London that same year.
 He was a representative of the Court party in the reign of Charles II, and active in supporting its influence in the City of London.
-He was elected one of the representative from the city to the 1685 Parliament.
+He was elected as one of the representatives from the city to the 1685 Parliament.

 Links to the slave trade

 Moore was a Member of Court of Assistants (essentially the board of directors) of the slave-trading Royal African Company, 1687–9 and 1700–1702, and was an investor in the Guinea trade.
 He was a shareholder in the East India Company, which was involved in the Indian Ocean slave trade.